Global properties of Dirichlet forms on discrete spaces: Characterizations of Recurrence and Transience

-As a next step, we want to prove an analogue to Theorem 3.63 in \cite{Soa}.
+For locally finite graphs the next classical characterization of recurrence is due to Yamasaki \cite{Yam1}.
 It deals with the structure of the space $\mathbf{D}$ and shows that recurrence is equivalent to points having capacity zero, where the \emph{capacity} of $x \in V$ is defined by